 The performance information shown does not reflect the deduction of the redemption fee;

 if it did, the performance would be lower.

 Latin American stocks have trailed other emerging regions over the past 12 months and the year-to-date period.
 However, we believe that the reasons for investing in the region are intact.
-Most countries have implemented sound macroeconomic policies in the past 15 years, resulting in greater fiscal discipline, tame inflation, and stronger financial systems; all positive developments in a region with a history of boom and bust cycles.
+Most countries have implemented sound macroeconomic policies in the past 15 years, resulting in greater fiscal discipline, tame inflation, and stronger financial systems, which are all positive developments in a region with a history of boom and bust cycles.
 Over the past decade, the size of the middle class in Latin America has soared while the portion of people in poverty has fallen.
-These trends (e.g., an expanding middle class, declining poverty, rising consumption, and real wage growth) are the source of huge economic potential.
-We are optimistic that economic and earnings growth in Latin America and other emerging markets will outpace that of developed markets over the long run despite recent disappointing performance.
+These trends (an expanding middle class, declining poverty, rising consumption, and real wage growth) are the source of huge economic potential.
+We are optimistic that economic and earnings growth in Latin America and other emerging markets will outpace that of developed markets over time.